Today I am posting savory twist on French sweet dessert. Actually, I had older Rachel Ray’s Mag and found the recipe.

 - 1 ½ cups of Basic Batter recipe Bellow

 - Mix eggs, baking powder, sugar, salt; Add melted butter, milk and Flour and mix until smooth.

 - This is when using raw chicken breast; Wash and cut chicken breast half into cubes, preheat oil in the skillet on the stove.
 Add chicken and cook until it’s not pink anymore.

 - Add chopped scallions, finely minced garlic and sun-dried tomatoes (this is a good time to add more ingredients if you desire).
 Season it with just a little bit of sea salt and pepper to taste; sprinkle about 1/4 tsp. of dried basil on top.

 - Cover it with Alum. foil for the first 15 minutes, take it off and bake 15-20 more minutes or until golden brown and done.
-If it looks pale but it’s done you can turn on broiler for less then a minute and let it get bit golden on top.
+If it looks pale but it’s done you can turn on the broiler for less then a minute and let it get a bit golden on top.

-You can serve it with salad on the side.
+- You can serve it with salad on the side.

-- Recipe was calling for 5 TBS. of butter for the basic batter, but 1 ½ Tbs. was just fine for me; Also she was using 1 more TBS. with 1 Tbs. of olive oil for chicken which I omit the butter and just used oil.
+The recipe was calling for 5 TBS. of butter for the basic batter, but 1 ½ Tbs. was just fine for me; Also she was using 1 more TBS. with 1 Tbs. of olive oil for chicken which I omit the butter and just used oil.
 I think it would be too heavy with all the additional butter and I was right.
 But if you want to add more you are more then welcome.
-I added Scallions instead of the yellow onion and added bit of basil which was not in the original recipe but gave nice aroma to mine.
+I added Scallions instead of the yellow onion and added a bit of basil which was not in the original recipe but gave a nice aroma to mine.